 Me Fine was founded in order to pool resources for families facing life changing challenges.
 No one can change what these children are forced to endure medically, but our combined efforts can certainly change the financial burdens of their caregivers and make their countless days in the hospital a little easier to endure.

-To apply or nominate a charity for 'Band' Together, fill out the form below and tweet us with the hashtag #BandTogether.
+To apply or nominate a charity for 'Band' Together, tweet us with the hashtag #BandTogether.